Nettle Stings: How and Why They Happen

 Formic acid also causes inflammation in the skin, leading to redness, swelling and itching.

 I would describe the feeling as a sharp and burning sensation along with intense itching.
-As an active bushwalker and gardener living in Australia, I’m quite often bitten or scratched by various insects and plants, but nothing has stung as much as I experienced when I accidentally brushed past some nettles during a visit to England a few years ago.
+As an active bushwalker and gardener living in Australia, I’m quite often bitten or scratched by various insects and plants.
+Still, nothing has stung as much as I experienced when I accidentally brushed past some nettles during a visit to England a few years ago.
 While the discomfort didn’t last for more than an hour or two, it was certainly unpleasant.

 Dock leaves (Rumex spp.) are a common remedy for relieving symptoms associated with stinging nettles.
 The exact mechanism of action is unknown but may be due to the mucilage and tannins in the leaves that may help to neutralise the irritant compound from nettles.
 It is also possible that they offer a placebo effect.